Bosphorus Bridge: Operation and tolls

 Between 2006 and 2012, toll booths accepted only OGS or KGS.
 An OGS device or KGS card could be obtained at various stations before reaching the toll plazas of highways and bridges.
 In 2006, the toll was 3.00 TL or about $2.00.

 Since April 2007, a computerised LED lighting system of changing colours and patterns, developed by Philips, illuminates the bridge at night.

 On 17 September 2012, the KGS system on the Bosphorus Bridge was replaced by the new HGS system (Turkish: Hızlı Geçiş Sistemi), which also replaced the OGS system a decade later, on 31 March 2022.
-The HGS system requires a batteryless front window sticker with a passive radio-frequency identification (RFID) chip, whereas the older OGS system required a small RFID device with a battery that was sticked to the front window.
+The HGS system requires a batteryless front window sticker with a passive radio-frequency identification (RFID) chip, whereas the older OGS system required a small RFID device with a battery that was stuck to the front window.

 In 2017, the toll increased by nearly 50% from 4.75 to 7 TRY.
 After 21 months, in late 2019, the toll went up another 20% to 10.50 TRY.
 Tolls need to be increased almost every year to keep up with high producers' price inflation.

 Since April 2007, a computerized LED lighting system, capable of changing colors and patterns, illuminates the bridge at night.